bezmoradi/tutorials/go/08-slice.md

 ## How Slices Behave When Passed to Functions

-In Go, **everything is passed by value**—there is no pass by reference.
+In Go, **everything is passed by value** and there is no pass by reference.
 However, slices exhibit interesting behavior because of their internal structure.
 A slice is internally a three-field struct containing:

-1. A pointer to the underlying array
+-   A pointer to the underlying array
-2. The length (len)
+-   The length
-3. The capacity (cap)
+-   The capacity

-When you pass a slice to a function, Go passes a **copy of this slice header by value**.
-However, since the slice header contains a pointer to the underlying array, both the original and the copied slice header point to the **same backing array**.
-This means modifications to array elements are visible to both:
+When you pass a slice to a function, Go passes a copy of this slice by value.
+However, since the slice header contains a pointer to the underlying array, both the original and the copied slice point to the **same backing array**.
+This means modifications to the elements are visible to both:

 ```go
 package main